awolinski/OralAssessmentTaskPlanner/README.md

 ## Develop is in progress.

 ## TODO:
-    - Embed video/links to help defind language levels that show upon button click
+    - Embed video/links to help define language levels that show upon button click page 2
-    - Fix all numeric dropdown options to have correct ranges
     - Create functions to calculate results and display them in the tables
-    - Add select buttons to table rows and show what was selected on page 10
+    - Show what was selected on page 10
     - Fix formatting on all pages - especially table that renders results on page 9
     - Bug fixes such as validation error on page 7
     - Re-enable validation once testing is complete